 Strenuous workouts can leave you feeling breathless in more ways than one.
 Stop before you have pushed yourself too hard.
 Moderate, regular exercise would ensure you stay healthy and not tax your lungs.
 Early mornings are associated with high pollen quantity in the air so avoid exercising then.
 You could try other options to stay fit apart from high energy workouts.
 Yoga and swimming are good alternatives.

 Keep a mask handy for situations when nature takes you by surprise.
 You could also take preventive puffs from your inhaler if you expect to be out in conditions that could trigger your asthma attack.
 You would need your doctor’s permission for this.
 Another way to prevent an asthma attack once you are back from outdoors is by taking a shower and changing your clothes.
-Wearing a cap during pollen-high seasons ensures that none of them get stuck in your hair and trigger an attack.
+Wearing a cap during pollen-high seasons ensures that none of them gets stuck in your hair and triggers an attack.

 To avoid an asthma attack, there are certain steps you can take like wearing long-sleeved clothes, full-length pants and avoiding using any hair products as they trap allergens.
 Always start your workouts after warming up and end them with proper cooling down session.

 It is important that you don’t avoid exercise because you have asthma.
 Being active is needed for good physical and mental health.
 You just have to do it in a manner that is most suitable for your condition.
 Talk to your doctor to follow the best line of treatment to prevent asthma attacks.